-This exchange program operates under the MHEC.
+This exchange program operates under the Midwestern Higher Education Compact (MHEC).
 MHEC is made up of the following states: Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin.
 However, not all states participate in MSEP.

-During 2020-21, at least one institution from the following states participated in MSEP: Illinois, Indiana, Kansas, Minnesota, Missouri, Nebraska, North Dakota, Ohio, and Wisconsin.
+During 2021-22, at least one institution from the following states participated in MSEP: Illinois, Indiana, Kansas, Minnesota, Missouri, Nebraska, North Dakota, Ohio, and Wisconsin.
 Michigan had participated in the past, but it went inactive.
 Michigan residents will no longer be able to participate in MSEP after the 2020-21 academic year.
+Illinois is transitioning to inactive status; new students were eligible to receive MSEP benefits during fall 2021 and spring 2022.
+After that, existing Illinois students will be grandfathered in but no new students may use MSEP.

 Students planning to attend a public institution in a state that has its own specific tuition reciprocity program (e.g. Minnesota-Wisconsin, Minnesota-North Dakota) should use the specific program rather than MSEP.
 However, some private institutions also participate under MSEP.
 Students from participating MSEP states apply to participating institutions in Minnesota.
 OHE does not receive individual student data.
 Minnesota institutions determine whether they participate, the tuition rates, and a cap on the number of MSEP students.
 Each institution may set the MSEP tuition rate up to 150% of the Minnesota resident tuition and may also charge any additional institutional fees.

-Students from MSEP states do not need to apply to Minnesota institutions that no longer charge non-resident tuition rates and these students should not be reported on any MSEP enrollment reports.
+Students from MSEP states do not need to apply to Minnesota institutions that no longer charge nonresident tuition rates and these students should not be reported on any MSEP enrollment reports.

-The following Minnesota State institutions participated in MSEP during 2020-21:
+The following Minnesota State institutions participated in MSEP during 2021-22:

-- Metropolitan State University

 - Minnesota State University-Mankato

 - Minnesota State University-Moorhead

-- Pine Technical and Community College

 - St. Cloud State University

-A reviewer must verify that these institutions properly charged and reported their MSEP students if they had any during 2020-21.
+A reviewer must verify that these institutions properly charged and reported their MSEP students if they had any during 2021-22.